web-ridge/gqlgen-sqlboiler/README.md

 4. Generate gqlgen structs + converts between gqlgen and sqlboiler with this program
    e.g. `go run convert_plugin.go` for file contents of that program see bottom of this readme

-- [x]: Generate converts between sqlboiler structs and graphql (with relations included)
+- [x] Generate converts between sqlboiler structs and graphql (with relations included)
-- [x]: Generate converts between input models and sqlboiler
+- [x] Generate converts between input models and sqlboiler
-- [x]: Fetch sqlboiler preloads from graphql context
+- [x] Fetch sqlboiler preloads from graphql context
-- [x]: Support for foreign keys named differently than their corresponding model
+- [x] Support for foreign keys named differently than their corresponding model
-- [x]: New plugin which generates CRUD resolvers based on mutations in graphql scheme.
+- [x] New plugin which generates CRUD resolvers based on mutations in graphql scheme.
-- [x]: Support one-to-one relationships inside input types.
+- [x] Support one-to-one relationships inside input types.
-- [x]: Generate code which implements the generated where and search filters
+- [x] Generate code which implements the generated where and search filters
-- [x]: Batch update/delete generation in resolvers (Not tested yet).
+- [x] Batch update/delete generation in resolvers (Not tested yet).
-- [x]: Enum support.
+- [x] Enum support.
-- [x]: public errors in resolvers + optional logging via zerolog. (feel free for PR for configurable logging!)
+- [x] public errors in resolvers + optional logging via zerolog. (feel free for PR for configurable logging!)

 - [ ]: Batch create generation in resolvers (have working version here for.PostgreSQL https://github.com/web-ridge/contact-tracing, need maybe different implementation for different ORM's?).
 - [ ]: Support gqlgen multiple .graphql files